INFO-4602-5602/project-1-SreeshaNath/submission/README.md

 I have added a drop down menu to choose different datasets.
 The plot changes as you choose different datasets.

 <h3>Whistle: Replication</h3>
 replicated using tableau.
-The image is named ASNCOMBE quartets.jpeg
+The image is named AnscombeQuartets.jpeg

 <h3>References</h3>